Noushijan: Building in the west of Tappe

 According to the plan of the discovered building and according to the archaeological and architectural investigations, the building was built before Apadana.
 The entrance of the building is in its eastern side like a central temple.
-It has two connected space.
+It has two connected spaces.

 The inner space of the building is rectangular and its entrance is in the neighboring room.
 The rest of a coal bowl in the southern side of the main room proves, that the fire ceremony was carried out (secretly).
-It can be suggested that the first fire temple was in a covered space in Noushijan Tappe and undoubtedly the ceremony had a connection with the developing religious ceremony in the median era.
+It can be suggested that the first fire temple was in a covered space in Noushijan Tappe and the ceremony had a connection with the developing religious ceremony in the median era.
 On the southern and western wall, there are ruins of two niches with egg-shaped vaults.

 Columned hall

 The hall was built on an adobe platform.
 Its foundation is from loam mortar.
 The hall is 20 m long and 15 m wide.
 Its eastern side is not completely right-angled.
 The central space of Apadana has three column rows.
 Each row has four columns.
-The space has totally twelve columns, which carried the heavy weight of ceiling.
+The space has twelve columns that carried the weight of ceiling.
 The columns were wooden.
 Each column had a diameter of 25 cm.
-The eastern wall has two decorative niches. but on the western side there is no decorations.
-Under the ceiling, there are some windows for lighting, which provides enough light for the space.
+The eastern wall has two decorative niches; on the western side there are no decorations.
+Under the ceiling, there are windows that provide enough light for the space.

 Main temple

-The main temple (or central temple) is an adobe semicircular octagon.
+The main temple is an adobe semicircular octagon.
 This building is one of the most valuable median buildings.